Cultural legacy of Ivan Mazepa: The 1830s-1860s

-The 1870s-1880s
+Late 19th–early 20th century

 In 1877, Albert Aiken wrote a dime novel called The Indian Mazeppa or The Madman of the Plains, in which the myth is transposed to the Wild West.

 Pushkin's poem became the subject of an opera entitled Mazeppa, written between 1881 and 1883, with three acts and six scenes.
 The music is by Tchaikovsky and the libretto by Victor Burenin.
 It is set in Ukraine in the 18th century, and is a story about love, abduction, political persecution and vengeful murder.

 In 1910, Francis Boggs produced a short film based on the stage play of Byron's poem titled Mazeppa or the Wild horse of Tartary.

+Mazepa also lent his name to the Mazepynka, a military hat used by the Ukrainian Sich Riflemen that was later adopted by the Ukrainian Galician Army, Carpathian Sich, Ukrainian Insurgent Army, and, most recently, the Armed Forces of Ukraine.

 Since 1990

 In 1991, Ukraine declared independence, and Mazeppa rose again in international consciousness.
 A French drama film titled Mazeppa, based loosely on the lives of the painter Géricault and the equestrian Franconi, won a prize at the 1993 Cannes Film Festival.
 Gericault decided to stay and live with the circus and painted only horses to try and understand the mystery of this animal; Mazeppa embodies a man carried away by his passion.

 A Ukrainian film by Yuri Ilyenko loosely based on historical facts, called A Prayer for Hetman Mazepa was released in 2002.

 A South African interpretation of the Mazepa-Mazeppa motif describes it as "Romantic Phaethon" (a character in Greek mythology who drove the sun-chariot too recklessly) and points to its appeal to Modernist poets such as Bertolt Brecht and Roy Campbell.